epythonlab/epythonlab/README.md

 #### Hi there 👋 I'm the founder of EPYTHON LAB.
 I have several years of work expereince in various positions.
 I had worked as a Software developer for 2 years, an assitant lecturer for 6 years, Java and Python trainer for 1 year, and Data management and analysis for 6 months.

-Moreover, I am working as a freelance Python Developer.
+Currenlty, I am working as a freelance Python Developer and trainer online via zoom.

-I have been graduated in Predictive Analytics for Business Nano Degree on Udacity sponsored by Bertelsmann University.
+I have graduated in Predictive Analytics for Business Nano Degree on Udacity sponsored by Bertelsmann University.

 Furthermore, I have learnt data science and machine learning on Coursera authorized by IBM, Applied Data science, and Machine Learning and Statisitics authorized by WorlQuant University.
 <!--